Digital Post

 As a citizen in Denmark, you receive your post from public authorities digitally.
 Both the mailbox and the messages are called Digital Post and ensure secure digital communication between you and the public authorities.
 Security is important, because messages with sensitive personal data are often exchanged.

-You need to use NemID or MitID to login to Digital Post.
+You need to use MitID to login to Digital Post.

 If you do not have a permanent residence in the country, it will no longer be required of you to use Digital Post when communicating with Danish public authorities.